zylx0532/pasztor.at/_posts/2013-04-26-dont-use-ftp-heres-why.md

 #### Lack of encryption

 FTP in it’s original form doesn’t support encryption, neither for the control channel, nor the data channel.
 This is a problem because usernames and passwords are transmitted in plain text over the network.
-Despite the [FTP Security Extensions](http://tools.ietf.org/html/rfc2228){:target="_blank"}{:rel="noopener noreferrer"} being around since 1997, finding a client software that support FTPS without having to download additional software or libraries is a challenge.
+Despite the [FTP Security Extensions](http://tools.ietf.org/html/rfc2228) being around since 1997, finding a client software that support FTPS without having to download additional software or libraries is a challenge.
 If you actually manage to set up FTPS, you’ll most probably run into problems with the more strict firewalls (see below.

 #### Firewalling